The prescribed mean curvature measure equation in non-parametric form: Existence of weak solutions of via convex duality

 \section{Existence of weak solutions of \eqref{eq:PMCM} via convex duality}

-Thanks to Theorem \ref{thm:existence}, we know that a minimizer $\baru \in BV(B)$ of the functional $\Jj_{\mu}$ exists.
-In this section we show the existence of a measurable vector field $T$ such that the pair $(\baru,T)$ is a weak solution of the PMCM equation (see Definition \ref{def:PMCM}).
-Using tools of convex analysis, we will see that $T$ can be determined as an element of the dual of the space $\Mm(\Omega; \R^n)$ of vector--valued Radon measures endowed with the total variation topology, and that its action on a suitable subspace of distributional gradients of $BV$ functions is given precisely by the pairing $(T, Du)_{\lambda}$.
+Thanks to Theorem \ref{thm:existence}, we know that, under suitable assumptions on the measure $\mu$, a minimizer $\baru \in BV(B)$ of the functional $\Jj_{\mu}$ exists, and Proposition \ref{prop:relax_lambda_mu} and Remark \ref{rem:lambda_lambda_mu_eq} ensure that a minimizer $u \in \cS(\phi)$ for $\Jj_{\mu}[\cdot, \lambda]$ cannot exist unless $\lambda = \lambda_\mu$ $|\mu|$-a.e. on $J_u$.
+Therefore, in this section, we fix $\lambda = \lambda_\mu$ and we show that any minimizer $\baru$ is a weak solution to \eqref{eq:PMCM}; that is, there exists a measurable vector field $T$ such that the pair $(\baru,T)$ satisfies the equations in Definition \ref{def:PMCM}.
+Using tools of convex analysis, we will see that $T$ can be determined as an element of the dual of the space $\Mm(\Omega; \R^n)$ of vector-valued Radon measures endowed with the total variation topology and that its action on a suitable subspace of distributional gradients of $BV$ functions is given precisely by the pairing $(T, Du)_{\lambda}$.